c3lang/c3docs-old/docs/modules.md

         void* ptr;
     }

-`using_path.c3`
+`test.c3`

     module test1;
+    import def, abc;
     // Context c = {} <- ambiguous
     abc::Context c = {};

-`using_import.c3`

-    module test2;
-    import abc;
-    // Resolved in favour of abc::Context
-    Context c = {};

-In the case where there are multiple imports, paths may still be needed.

-`ambiguity.c3`

-    module test3;
-    import abc;
-    import def;
-    Context c = {}; // Error, ambiguous again
+## Implicit imports

+The module system will also implicitly import:

+1. The `std::core` module (and sub modules).
+2. Any other module sharing the same top module.
+E.g. the module `foo::abc` will implicitly also import modules `foo` and `foo::cde` if they exist.

 ## Visibility

 All files in the same module share the same global declaration namespace.
 By default a symbol is visible to all other modules.
 To make a symbol only visible inside the module, use the keyword `private`.